 Instead of feeling worried, get motivated; this essay is an excellent opportunity to share why you belong at Columbia next fall.

 Start by thinking about your major or area of study.
 What drew you to it?
 Was there a specific experience that piqued your interest in the area?

-- Maybe your dad is a businessman, and you’ve always been interested by what he does all day
+- Maybe your dad is a businessman, and you’ve always been interested in what he does all day.

 - You may have seen construction workers building a house as a kid, and you haven’t stopped dreaming of being on the blueprint design team since then.

-- You could have become interested in the medical field after receiving a rare diagnosis because you want to make sure treatment is easier and more successful for kids who go the same thing after you.
+- You could have become interested in the medical field after receiving a rare diagnosis because you want to make sure treatment is easier and more successful for kids who have the same diagnosis as you.

 With this prompt, remember to be authentic.
 You don’t have to have an impressive story as to why you chose your future area of study; the admissions team wants to know what actually led you to that specific field.